-The BEST Thanksgiving dressing recipe of sausage, apple, and sage stuffing that’ll seriously become your new favorite.
-Start with a store-bought dried stuffing mix and add hearty ingredients that’ll give you a mouth-full of flavor in every bite.
+The BEST Thanksgiving dressing recipe of sausage, apple, and sage stuffing that'll seriously become your new favorite.
+Start with a store-bought dried stuffing mix or make your own dried bread, and add hearty ingredients that'll give you a mouth-full of flavor in every bite.

 - 11 oz dried stuffing mix, preferably the larger dried cubes from the bread dept.